JamesTrick/blog/content/posts/docker-machine-learning.md

 title = "Deploying Machine Learning Models with Docker"

 +++
 There are a lot of articles out there explaining how to wrap Flask around your machine learning models to serve them as a RESTful API.
-This article extends that by explaining how to productionize your Flask API and get it ready for deployment using Docker.
+This article assumes that you already have wrapped your model in a Flask REST API, and focuses more on getting it production ready using Docker.

 ### Motivation

 Why do we need to further work on our Flask API to make it deployable?

 * [Flask’s built-in server is not suitable for production](http://flask.pocoo.org/docs/1.0/deploying/#deployment)
-* Docker allows for smoother deployments, and more reliability than attempting to run Flask on a standard Virtual Machine.
+* Docker allows for smoother deployments, more reliability, and better developer-production parity than attempting to run Flask on a standard Virtual Machine.

 In my mind, those are the two biggest motivations on why further work is needed.